zhmcclient/zhmc-ansible-modules/docs/source/installation.rst

 +------------+-----------+--------------+------------+-------------+-------------+
 | 1.0.x      | >= 2.9.x  | >= 2.9.x     | >= 2.11    | 2022-04-08  | 2022-06-01  |
 +------------+-----------+--------------+------------+-------------+-------------+

+Notes:

+* (1) Only available on Ansible Galaxy, not on Automation Hub

 The `Ansible-core Support Matrix <https://docs.ansible.com/ansible/latest/reference_appendices/release_and_maintenance.html#ansible-core-support-matrix>`_ shows for each ansible-core version the supported Python versions and the